Gordian split links in the Gehring ropelength problem: Preliminaries

 \begin{example} Take $X=\R$ and $f(x)=\min(x,0)$.
 Then $x=1$ is a local minimum, but not a sink. \end{example}

-\begin{example} Take $X=\R$ and $f(x)= $\\ Then $x=0$ is a sink but not a local minimum. \end{example}
+\begin{example} Take $X=\R$ and $f(x)= $\\ Then $x=0$ is a sink, but not a local minimum. \end{example}

-\begin{defin} Let $X$ be a topological space and $f:X\to \R$.
-We say that a subset $S\subseteq X$ is a strictly locally minimizing set of $f$ if $f$ is constant on $S$ and if for all $x\in S$, there is an open neighborhood $U \subseteq X$ of $S$ such that
+\begin{defin}[strictly locally minimizing set] Let $X$ be a topological space and $f:X\to \R$.
+We say that a subset $S\subseteq X$ is a \textit{strictly locally minimizing set} of $f$ if $f$ is constant on $S$ and if for all $x\in S$, there is an open neighborhood $U \subseteq X$ of $x$ such that

 with equality only if $y \in S$. \end{defin}

 \begin{prop} Let $X$ be a topological space, $f:X\to \R$, and let $S$ be a strictly locally minimizing set of $f$.
 If $S\subseteq X$ is closed, then every $x\in S$ is a sink of $f$. \end{prop}